 Again, the Wells Fargo language is a little vague, but you'll only receive one introductory offer on a Wells Fargo credit card product every 15 months, and that includes intro APR offers.
 If you're looking to bank Wells Fargo signup bonuses, you'll need to stagger your applications and space them out at least 15+ months apart.

 “Eligibility for introductory rate(s), fees, and bonus rewards offers.
 You may not be eligible for introductory annual percentage rates, fees, and/or bonus rewards offers if you opened a Wells Fargo Credit Card within the last 15 months from the date of this application, and you received introductory APR(s), fees, and/or bonus rewards offers, even if that account is closed and has a $0 balance.”

-Understanding each provider's credit card application rules and restrictions will help you develop a successful long-term rewards travel strategy and ensure you don’t waste hard pulls on cards you aren’t likely to get approved for.
-Remember, not all these restrictions are hard and fast rules, with a lot of them pulled from community data as opposed to written policies.
+Understanding each provider's credit card application rules and restrictions will help you develop a successful long-term rewards travel strategy and ensure you don’t waste “hard pulls” (credit inquiries) on cards you aren’t likely to get approved for.
+Remember, many of these restrictions aren't written rules.
+Instead, they are pulled from community data.
 If you receive conflicting information from providers, we’d love to hear about it.

-Again, if you have questions on the information we’ve provided in this post, please get in touch in the comments below, and we’ll do our best to find you an answer.
+Again, if you have questions about the information we’ve provided in this post, please get in touch in the comments below.
+We will do our best to find you an answer and update this guide.